MsMc24/G1-finalproject/Student Class Worksheet.md

 ## 👩🏼‍🏫👩🏼‍🏫👩🏼‍🏫 Homework: Time to write our scripts for presentations!

-*DIRECTIONS:* tell us about your dream using the script below then check your grammar with grammarly.
+*DIRECTIONS:* tell us about your dream using the script below then check your grammar with [Grammarly](https://www.grammarly.com/grammar-check)

 **Script template:** My dream is to be a __________.
 I have wanted this dream for _____ years.
 To become a _________, I need ________, _________, _______, and a little magic.
 There are two reasons, I want to become a ______.
 First, ______.
 Second, _______.
 I think my dream job is really _________ adjective because __________.